 I rushed to the room’s door almost slipping on the ground but managing to shut the door and getting back to safety after enjoying my second sexual demonic experience and lived to tell.

 Fuck!
 What about Jeremy’s head?
 I was behind the door I just had shot why get back in? but I had to.
-I cracked the door open to peek out, no sign of the creature, the floor had been polished… no wonder why… but I never had a chance to glance at the coffer insides, so I went back in the room to find the coffer wide open and completely empty.
+I cracked the door open to peek out, no sign of the creature, the floor had been polished . . . no wonder why . . . but I never had a chance to glance at the coffer insides, so I went back in the room to find the coffer wide open and completely empty.
 I was so angry I ended up tearing the altar apart, I pushed the table aside and threw all the stuff in there to the ground, I noticed that the table was set exactly in front of a rectangle in the wall that matched the size of the coffer perfectly.

-My first thought was it could be a passage that probably leads to where the head really is, but I know these things can be tricky, there must be a spell or riddle to open it so I had to think of something quick before Agatha comes back or the creature.
+My first thought was, it could be a passage that probably leads to where the head really is, but I know these things can be tricky, there must be a spell or riddle to open it so I had to think of something quick before Agatha comes back or the creature.

-I had a couple of ideas one of them might be as Agatha had the same marks as the flock, there is a correlation to the trinity, three words, three names or maybe three knocks on the wall…
+I had a couple of ideas one of them might be as Agatha had the same marks as the flock, there is a correlation to the trinity, three words, three names or maybe three knocks on the wall . . .

 I was up for the knocks, but after getting my hand close enough to touch the wall, instead of knocking I ended up breaking through it, it was just a façade, which makes me wonder if the gargoyle look creature was actually a riddle that I had to solve in the most bizarre way?
 It just vanished like the sphynx in the tales, after being beaten so maybe my reward was to be able to get in.